 January 23, 2013

-HRC to Secretary Panetta: Act Now to Issue Military IDs to All Spouses and Partners
+HRC Calls on Secretary Panetta to Issue Military IDs to All Spouses and Partners

 Order from Secretary Panetta would continue to bolster equality within the military